galaxyproject/training-material/topics/transcriptomics/tutorials/rna-seq-counts-to-genes/tutorial.md

 ## Multidimensional scaling plot

 By far, one of the most important plots we make when we analyse RNA-Seq data are MDS plots.
 An MDS plot is a visualisation of a principal components analysis, which determines the greatest sources of variation in the data.
 A principal components analysis is an example of an unsupervised analysis, where we don’t need to specify the groups.
 If your experiment is well controlled and has worked well, what we hope to see is that the greatest sources of variation in the data are the treatments/groups we are interested in.
 It is also an incredibly useful tool for quality control and checking for outliers.
 This Galaxy limma tool outputs an MDS plot by default in the `Report` and a link is also provided to a PDF version (`MDSPlot_CellTypeStatus.pdf`).
 A scree plot is also produced that shows how much variation is attributed to each dimension.
 If there was a batch effect for example, you may see high values for additional dimensions.
 The limma tool plots the first two dimensions by default (1 vs 2), however you can also plot additional dimensions 2 vs 3 and 3 vs 4 using under **Output Options** Additional Plots `MDS Extra` These are displayed in the `Report` along with a link to a PDF version (`MDSPlot_extra.pdf`).
+Selecting the `Glimma Interactive Plots` will generate an interactive version of the MDS plot, see the plots section of the report below.

 ![MDS Plot](../../images/rna-seq-counts-to-genes/mdsscree.png "MDS Plot")